-He details his story in his 2016 book Jump: Take the Leap of Faith to Achieve Your Life of Abundance.
+He detailed his life story in his 2016 book Jump: Take the Leap of Faith to Achieve Your Life of Abundance.
 Harvey jumped at one opportunity after another.
 He was living in his car and jumped.
 He had $35 in his pocket and jumped.
-He jumped at one opportunity after another.
 It took a long-time for his parachute to open.

 How often do you jump at the opportunities in life?